mskcc/tempo/docs/troubleshooting.md

 Additionally, any files used by the process are symlinked in the work directory, and any intermediate and final output files are also left here.

+## Typical Errors

+When debugging pipeline runs, there are common errors one sees.
+An incomplete list is provided below:

+* error code `0` --- this means the jobs was considered successfully run
+* error code `1` --- this is a standard error code, which normally could mean something is wrong with the code itself
+* error code `130` --- this means there is not enough memory for the process to complete
+* error code `140` --- this means there was not enough time requested via LSF, which is translated from Nextflow into `bsub -W` as detailed [here](https://www.ibm.com/support/knowledgecenter/en/SSETD4_9.1.3/lsf_command_ref/bsub.__w.1.html)